DLesage25/Eclipse-CLI/README.md

 $ eclipse remove/rm <secretname> <optional - classifiers>
 ```

 You can optionally pass classifiers when removing a secret.
-This is helpful if you have multiple versions of the same secret (e.g. for production and staging).
+Do this if you have multiple versions of the same secret (e.g. for production and staging).

 For example: